em1e/java_practice/README.md

 - [ ] java-2.md
 - [ ] java-3.md

-There are more topics comming soon... give me a bit okay D:
+There are more topics coming soon... give me a bit okay D:

 ***